pSUNSET/Pytlin/README.md

 }
 ```

-Then setting `pytlin_version` in your properties file:
+Then set `pytlin_version` in your properties file:

 (gradle.properties):